djscroggins/random-trs-routine/README.md

 - A Python interpreter (I used 3.8 but should play nicely with most recent versions)
 - Login info for your Ready State account
+- Subprocess for opening website is OSX specific for now

 # Installation and Setup